ersims/botched/README.md

 #### `botch(error)`

-Ensure botched error objects.
+Create a botched error from a source error or return the error directly if it is already a botched error.

+**Note:** this will inherit information from the source error.
+Only use this if you are certain that the error does not contain sensitive information.
+See [wrap](#api-wrap) for a safer alternative.

+If the error is not already a botched error, then a botched error will be created and inherit all botched properties.
+The cause will be set to the source error.

+<a id="api-wrap"></a>

+### wrap

+#### `wrap(error)`

+Wrap an error to a botched error or return the error directly if it is already a botched error.
+This is equivalent to [botch](#api-botch), but does not inherit any properties except the status code.
+Use this if you cannot guarantee that the error does not include sensitive information.

-If the error is already a botched error then it is returned directly, if else a new botched error is created from it.
+If the error is not already a botched error, then a botched error will be created and only the status code will be inherited.
+The cause will be set to the source error.

 <a id="license"></a>

+## TODO

+1. Remove automatic propagation of code, details etc from error causes (especially for status code 500+) when using `botch`

 ## License